pmndrs/react-three-csg/README.md

 #### Updating the operations and runtime usage

 Call `update()` on the main geometry to re-create it.
 Keep in mind that although the base CSG implementation is fast, this is something you may want to avoid doing often or runtime, depending on the complexity of your geometry.
-If you want it to re-compute vertex normals (for instance to fix lighting issues), call `update(true)`.

 The following would allow the user to move a cutter around with the mouse.